mgechev/ngx-flamegraph/README.md

 Flame graph for Angular.
 With this package you can visualize stack traces.

+## Docs

+You can find how to use `ngx-flamegraph` [here](https://github.com/mgechev/ngx-flamegraph/tree/master/projects/ngx-flamegraph).

+Sample app is available [here](https://github.com/mgechev/ngx-flamegraph/tree/master/src/app).

+## Demo

+You can try it out [here](https://ngx-flamegraph.firebaseapp.com/).

 ## Related work

 `ngx-flamegraph` was inspired by the following prior work: